Google CA Target

 gcp-project: Use this when--acme-challenge=dnsand--dns-target-credspoints to a GCP target and the project ID cannot be derived automatically. -

-timeout: Use this when challenge validation needs a custom wait time.
+timeout: Challenge validation timeout.
 Default is5m.
 Supported range is1mto1h. -

 key: Use this when you want to encrypt target secret values with a specific protection key instead of the account default key.

-View the complete list of parameters for this command.
+View the complete list of target command parameters.

 -

-Log in to the Akeyless Console, and go to Targets > New > Certificate Automation (Google CA).
+Log in to the Akeyless Console, and go to Targets, then New, then Certificate Automation (Google CA).

 -